Aftertone vs Rize (2026): Planning + Focus vs Tracking

 Bottom line

 Rize tells you where your time went.
 Aftertone helps you decide where it goes next.
 Rize is retrospective.
 Aftertone is proactive.
-For the fullest picture, both together would cover planning, execution, tracking, and improvement.
+For the fullest picture of your productivity, they work well together — but if you have to pick one, it depends on whether your problem is awareness or execution.
+Try Aftertone free at aftertone.io.